What is DMARC?

 2. When an email is sent by the domain (or someone spoofing the domain), the recipient mail server checks to see if the domain has a DMARC record.

-3. The mail server then performs DKIM and SPF authentication and alignment tests to verify if the sender is really the domain it says it is.
+3. The mail server then performs DKIM and SPF authentication and alignment tests to verify if the sender is truly the domain it says it is.

 - Does the sender's IP address match authorized senders in the SPF record?